killtheliterate/dotvim/README.md

 ## Special Tipz & Powerz
 This is how I deal with my editor setup.
-I keep all my configuration in a repo, which includes submodules.
-My vimrc is meant to be symlinked from my home directory, an obvious step which is naming the link with a dot.
+My vimrc is meant to be symlinked from my home directory, an obvious step of which is appending a dot to the symlink name.
+Plugin management is handled by [Vundle](https://github.com/gmarik/vundle).

 ## Included plugins
-Plugin management is handled by Vundle:
 ```
 git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
 ```
-Start vim, and :BundleInstall

 * [Ack](http://github.com/mileszs/ack.vim)
 * [Airline](http://github.com/bling/vim-airline)